djplaner/canvas-collections/docs/Limitations/limitations.md

     1. Collections is not usable on the Canvas mobile apps (teacher or student). [see more](#canvas-mobile-apps---essentially-not-usable)
     2. The Collections source code must be installed and active when visitors are using a web browser in order to configure Collections and navigate using "live" Collections [see more](#collections-installed-and-active---live-collections)
     3. Claytons (static) Collections can be used to navigate without the Collections source code (but has to be configured with the code), but some representations will require additional CSS. [see more](#claytons-collections---no-code-but-some-css-may-be-required)
+    4. Using Collections with sandbox courses may be problematic due to issues when the Collections' configuration page is deleted. [see more](#problems-if-you-delete-and-re-create-the-collections-configuration-page)

 ## Cannot be used via Canvas mobile apps, only via web browsers